 - 1 cup Panko bread crumbs

-- 1/2 cup vegetable oil (for shallow frying method, 2 tablespoons will be leftover after frying)
+- 1/2 cup peanut oil for shallow frying, 2 tbsp will be leftover after frying

-- Place the potatoes in a cooking pot, cover with water until fully submerged.
-Bring the water to a boil, lower the heat and simmer until the potatoes are cooked well.
+- Place potatoes in a cooking pot and cover with water until fully submerged.
+Bring water to a boil, lower the heat and simmer until potatoes are cooked well.
 Use a knife or fork to check if they are done.
-Drain the water and set aside the potatoes to cool to room temperature
+Drain the water and let the potatoes cool.

-- Heat the oil in a cooking pot and add the chopped onion and sauté until it has softened.
-Add the ground meat and stir while letting the juices evaporate.
+- Heat oil in a cooking pot, add chopped onion and sauté until it has softened.
+Then add the ground meat and stir while letting the juices evaporate.

 - Add all the spices and mix.
-And let it cook on a low flame until the meat is well done.
-Add the salt and herbs and mix well.
-And let it cool to room temperature.
+Let it cook on a low flame until the meat is well done.
+Then stir in the salt and herbs.
+Let the mixture cool down.

-- You may prefer to divide the mixture into 24 portions.
-Roll each portion into a ball shape and then flatten it into a disc.
-Set the shaped meat mixture aside.
+- Divide the mixture into 24 portions.
+Roll each portion into a ball shape and then flatten it into a round or oval disc.
+Keep them aside.

-- Set up the items for breading the patties.
+- Set up the breading items.
 Beat the egg (I actually beat two eggs, and half of that was remaining at the end).
 Spread the bread crumbs in a flat plate.

 - Dip each patty in the beaten egg and then dip it in the bread crumbs, making sure to coat all around in each step.
 Press the patty gently to make sure the bread crumbs are nicely set on it.
 Keep the prepared patties aside.

-Two ways to proceed – Broiling or Shallow frying
+Two ways to proceed – Broiling or Pan frying

 - The patties can be broiled at high, about two to three minutes on each side.

-- The time needed to broil to a golden brown may differ with each oven.
+- Prior to broiling, brush or spray some olive oil on both sides of the patties.Tip: The time needed to broil to a golden brown may differ with each oven.
 Check after two minutes for each side and broil further as needed.

-- The patties may be shallow fried in three batches in a skillet that has enough room for eight patties.
+- Shallow fry cutlets in three batches in a skillet that has enough room for eight patties.

-- For each batch, heat 3 tablespoons oil in the skillet on medium high.
-Once the oil is hot enough, slide eight patties and lower the heat to medium and shallow fry both sides for 2 minutes each until golden brown.
+- For each batch, heat 3 tablespoons oil in the skillet at medium high.
+Once the oil is hot enough, slide eight patties and lower the heat to medium and shallow fry both sides for 2 minutes each, until golden brown.
 Once done, transfer to a plate lined with paper towels.

-- If the frying is done right at the optimum temperature and if not reusing the same oil, the absorption of oil can be kept to the minimum.
+- If patties are fried at optimum temperature and you don't reuse the same oil, then oil absorption can be kept at minimum.